jashikav/jashikav.github.io/_pages/services.md

 **12. Sales Tax Accounting and Filing:**
 Stay compliant with sales tax regulations with our expert accounting and filing services, reducing the risk of costly penalties.

 At Vans Bookkeeping, our mission is to provide you with the highest standard of bookkeeping services, personalized to match your specific requirements.
 Let us handle the financial intricacies while you focus on achieving your business aspirations.
-Partner with us today, and experience the peace of mind that comes from having a trusted and capable bookkeeping team by your side.
+Partner with us today, and experience the peace of mind that comes from having a trusted and capable bookkeeping firm by your side.